bhrigu123/bhrigu123.github.io/source/cycling/index.markdown

 footer: false
 ---

 I have a Firefox Cyclone D26.
-Almost everyday I take it out and explore the roads and places of New Delhi.
+Almost everyday (edit: till I went to Hyd in 2017) I take it out and explore the roads and places of New Delhi.